Cape Town's dynamic economy is an African business hub for entrepreneurship and innovation.

 - scenic beauty and natural sights that attract international visitors and make the city globally recognisable;

-- large agricultural surroundings and act as a processing,
+- large agricultural surroundings and act as a processing centre,

-- trade and retail hub for agricultural products.
+- trade and retail hub of farming products.

 The biggest economic sector, by value, in Cape Town in 2016 was the finance and business service sector, contributing R96,9 billion (35% of the GDP_R at constant 2010 prices), while manufacturing contributed R40,7 billion (15%), and community services contributed R47,8 billion (17%).